CivicTechWR/WRvotes/docs/resources/being-a-politician.md

 ### What do politicians find rewarding about the office?

+Some officials say that they enjoy getting positive results for the constituents they advocate for.
+Others appreciate seeing improvements in their communities because of good decision-making by their councils.

 ### What do politicians find challenging?

 Serving as an elected official means balancing competing interests, and the nature of the job means that politicians cannot please everybody.

+In addition, elected officials get frustrated when the press misrepresents their statements or actions.

 ### What do they do?
 What responsibilities do they have?